jnear/derailer/README.md

-# Railgrinder
+# Derailer

-Railgrinder is a static analysis tool for Rails applications.
+Derailer is a static analysis tool for Rails applications.
 It produces a graph showing the conditions under which your application allows data to flow from the database to rendered web pages seen by users.
 The goal is for this graph to aid the user in discovering